loopbackio/loopback.io/pages/en/lb3/Defining-data-sources.md

 environment variable, as explained in [Environment-specific configuration](Environment-specific-configuration.html#data-source-configuration), for example `datasources.production.json` for production environment when NODE_ENV is 'production'.

+Additionally, Node.js has a [default of 10 maximum listeners](https://nodejs.org/api/events.html#events_eventemitter_defaultmaxlisteners), but if you exceed this number, a warning is thrown.
+To avoid this warning, you can change this number by setting the `maxOfflineRequests` setting to a higher number.
+By default, LoopBack uses 16 as the maximum amount.

 ## Using multiple data source configurations

 LoopBack merges environment-specific configurations (for example in `datasources.production.json`) with the baseline configuration in `datasources.json`.